davidmreed/amaxa/README.md

 ## Supplying Credentials

-Credentials are supplied in a YAML or JSON file, as shown here.
+Credentials are supplied in a YAML or JSON file, as shown here (for username and password)

     version: 1
     credentials: